 Installing child restraints can frustrate even the most capable of parents.
 A system called Lower Anchors and Tethers for Children is supposed to make things easier by standardizing attachment hardware, but a new study shows that many automakers aren't paying attention to the key factors that make LATCH work.
 Only 21 of the 98 top-selling 2010-2011 model passenger vehicles evaluated have LATCH designs that are easy to use.
 This is the main finding of joint research conducted by the Institute and the University of Michigan Transportation Research Institute (UMTRI).

 The researchers scrutinized LATCH hardware and rear seat designs in a range of passenger vehicles to determine the key vehicle characteristics that would help LATCH live up to its billing.
-The Institute, UMTRI and other safety groups have previously pointed out usability issues with LATCH (see "LATCH rules are helping, but not solving, child restraint installation problems," June 11, 2003).
+The Institute, UMTRI and other safety groups have previously pointed out usability issues with LATCH (see "LATCH makes buckling kids easier, but it still isn't a breeze," June 11, 2003).

 "Installing a child restraint isn't always as simple as a couple of clicks and you're done," says Anne McCartt, the Institute's senior vice president for research and one of the report's authors.
 "Sometimes parents blame themselves when they struggle with LATCH, but oftentimes the problem lies with the vehicle, not the user."